Louis Jacobs (businessman): Life

-Jacobs was born to Polish-Jewish immigrants Moisha "Max" Jacobs, and Anna Blachmann in New York City in 1900, before the move to America, the original surname of his family's paternal side was Yakobovitch.
+Jacobs was born to Polish-Jewish immigrants Moisha "Max" Jacobs, and Anna Blachmann in New York City, in 1900.
+Before the move to America, the original surname of his family's paternal side was Yakobovitch.
 He had two brothers, Marvin and Charles Jacobs who founded Jacobs Brothers together in 1915 when Louis was 15 years old.
-Its name was changed first to Emprise Corp.and then Sportsystems Inc. before adopting its current one in 1980.
+Its name was changed first to Emprise Corp. and then Sportsystems Inc. before adopting its current one in 1980.

 Jacobs Brothers initially operated theater concessions.
 When the establishments closed down in the hot summer months, the three men turned their attention to ballparks, the first being Offermann Stadium in Buffalo, New York, and the creation of the sports concession industry.
 In 1919, the brothers got their break when they started to sell concessions for the Baltimore Orioles of the International League.
 In 1926, Jacobs Brothers was renamed "Sportservice".
 Sportservice is Delaware North's largest operating company.
 In 1927, the company entered into its first major-league deal by signing an agreement with the Detroit Tigers to handle food service at Navin Field.

-The Jacobs brothers expanded their business in 1939 by acquiring a racetrack, marking the beginning of Delaware North Companies Gaming & Entertainment.
+In 1939, the Jacobs brothers expanded their business, acquiring a racetrack, marking the beginning of Delaware North Companies Gaming & Entertainment.
 In 1941, the company entered the airport arena with a contract to provide food service in Washington National Airport.
 In 1952, his brothers Marvin and Charles sold the remaining shares of the company to retire, leaving Louis as the sole owner of Sportservice.
 In 1960, the company was awarded the contract to operate the concessions at the 1960 Summer Olympics in Rome, Italy.
 Louis died at his desk on August 8, 1968; after his death, his sons Max and Jeremy Jacobs took over sole control of Sportservice.